Frequently Asked Questions

 EB-5 investors may work, live, or own their own businesses anywhere in the United States.

 The U.S. has internationally recognized colleges and universities for both undergraduate education and graduate study.
 As a permanent resident, EB-5 investors can benefit from lower tuition costs associated with U.S. residency.

-The U.S. provides many financial, social and education entitlements – public schools, health and medical attention, social security, and education.
+The U.S. provides many financial, social and education entitlements – public schools, health and medical attention, and social security.